manugi99/Portfolio/README.md

 # Portfolio
-A developer portfolio highlighting front-end projects and technical skills.
+Manu GV is a passionate frontend and full-stack developer, AI enthusiast, and tech innovator from Shivamogga, India.
+He is the founder of Malenadu AgriTech and Manu’s Wellness Café, combining technology, entrepreneurship, and wellness.
+Skilled in Python, web development, and AI-powered applications, Manu is dedicated to building innovative solutions and creating impactful projects that blend creativity and technology.
+He is committed to learning, sharing knowledge, and contributing to the tech and entrepreneurial community.A developer portfolio highlighting front-end projects and technical skills.